How Can I Get Funding for Solar Panels on My Farm?

 Every year the government decides how much tax credit you might receive for installing solar panels on your commercial farm or ranch.
 If your farm isn’t a commercial farm (growing at your home for your own sustenance with less than $1,000 per year in sales) then you’ll need to take a look at homeowner’s tax credits.

-For commercial farmers and ranchers, you may be eligible for a tax credit on your federal corporate income taxes of 30% of the installation costs.
+For commercial farmers and ranchers, you may be eligible for a tax credit of 30 percent of the installation costs on your federal corporate income taxes.
 But it’s important to note that you only get that credit for the year you install the PV system.
 However, you can still write off the cost of depreciation after your installation year.

 How to Get Started with Solar Panels on Your Farm